 Place the filled grocery bag upside down on top of the fence post and secure the bottom of the bag to the post with tape to create a head.

 Drape a black piece of fabric over the bag and tie a piece of yarn to create a neck.
 Then drape a green piece of fabric or a green tablecloth over the head to create a cape.
 Tie a green ribbon around the neck to keep it in place.
-Repeat this for the purple and red witch.
+Repeat this for the purple and red witches.

 To make your witches look like they are holding hands, clip the cloaks together with clothespins.